charite-uwatwembi/wallet-web-app/README.md

 # Wallet Web Application

-## What to Expect in this Project
+## What to Expect in this project

-This wallet web application provides the following functionalities:
+The wallet web application provides the following functionalities:

 1. **Dashboard Screen**:
    - Overview of accounts, recent transactions, and budget status with visualizations.